 Other times, the workers compensation claims administrator may deny your claim, not believing that the injury qualifies for benefits.

 You aren’t powerless in this situation though.
 You have the right to appeal the claim if this happens to you.
 However, appeals are time-sensitive, so take action as soon as possible.
 Take your appeal to the Sacramento district office of the Workers’ Compensation Appeals Board within 20 days of receiving the denial..

 If for any reason you're facing challenges while proving your claim with the right evidence, Accident.com has a powerful guide to help.
 Learn about your rights as an employee here.

 Although you may not know whether you should seek the help of a work injury lawyer in Sacramento, if you find yourself in any of these situations, a lawyer may be able to help:

-If you’re getting nowhere in your case, consider consulting with a work injury lawyer in Sacramento.
 Whether you're facing the obstacles mentioned above or you just want help pursuing your benefits, a workers comp attorney in Sacramento can provide guidance on the best way forward.

 Other pieces of evidence to support your case may include pay stubs, witness statements and doctor restrictions.
 Don’t see this as doing the work for your attorney.
 Look at this as helping your attorney help you.

 Visit Accident.com for helpful resources on how to navigate workers comp and start on your path to recovery.
 If you're interested in speaking with an attorney, just enter your information on the website.
 Accident.com will connect you with a Sacramento workers compensation attorney who will discuss your situation.
 The consultation is free and there's no obligation.